Holy, Holy, Holy

-The prophet Isaiah observed what no other person has ever seen; and, his record of that unique encounter continues to impact lives to the present day:
+The prophet Isaiah observed what no other person has ever seen.
+His record of that unique encounter continues to impact lives to the present day:

 In the year that King Uzziah died, I saw the Lord sitting on a throne, high and lifted up, and the train of His robe filled the temple.